dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 The `dgraph restore` command restores the postings directory from a previously created backup to a directory in the local filesystem.
 Restore is intended to restore a backup to a new Dgraph cluster not a currently live one.
 During a restore, a new Dgraph Zero server may be running to fully restore the backup state.

-The `--location` (`-l`) flag specifies a source URI with Dgraph backup objects.
+You can use the `--location` (`-l`) flag to specify a source URI with Dgraph backup objects.
 This URI supports all the schemes used for backup.

 The `--postings` (`-p`) flag sets the directory to which the restored posting directories will be saved.
 This directory will contain a posting directory for each group in the restored backup.